Beth Tibbott, Managing Partner

 Who Am I Out Of The Courtroom?

-I have two amazing boys, James and Henry, and we are teaching them to be strong, kind, motivated leaders.
+We have two amazing boys, James, and Henry, and we are teaching them to be strong, kind, motivated leaders.
 Our family credo is “Never Give Up”.
+We embrace failure as opportunity.
 Football takes over from July to November.
-I love my two big-headed American Bullies, Mr. Wayne and Storm.
+I love our two big-headed American Bully dogs, Mr. Wayne, and Storm.
 Hiking and the beach are like church for me, and I could read all day long.
 I also like to cook, I love music and always love to spend time with my family and close friends.
-If I were not an attorney I would be a doctor or a K9 trainer.
+If I were not an entrepreneur and attorney, I would likely be a doctor or a K9 trainer.

+And now for the obligatory background information….
 Attorney Beth Tibbott has been a driven and resourceful advocate since her legal career began in 2003.
-After graduating Summa Cum Laude in 2002 from Mount Aloysius College, Beth accepted a position at the Pittsburgh law firm of Dornish & Scolieri, PC as a Law Clerk in 2003.
+After graduating Summa Cum Laude in 2002 from Mount Aloysius College, Beth accepted a position at the Pittsburgh law firm of Dornish & Scolieri, P.C. as a Law Clerk in 2003.
 Her natural talents for keen observation and critical analysis were utilized by the firm to prepare and draft pleadings, commercial agreements of sale and contracts.
 She assisted attorneys in the practice areas of civil litigation, landlord-tenant law, property law, business law, and estate planning and administration.
-And, as Beth worked on these matters for the firm, she was also attending law school at Duquesne University School of Law.
+And, as Beth worked on these matters for the firm and was a practicing real estate agent, she was also attending law school at Duquesne University School of Law.

 As her passion for defense law grew, the successful results Beth was able to obtain for her clients also grew.
-She wanted to do more, and determined that her focus would be on criminal defense.
+She wanted to do more and decided to turn back to her roots and focus on family law in addition to criminal defense.
 That determination led to establishing the Tibbott & Richardson law firm with Attorney Dana Richardson.

 Admitted to the Pennsylvania Bar. | Attorney in good standing admitted to practice in all PA state courts, including the Supreme Court of Pennsylvania.